-- Use of zoning ordinance and building codes. - Enforcement of flood plain management ordinance. - Participation in the NFIP Community Rating System. - Incorporation into local emergency response plan(s). - Incorporation into local economic development plan(s). - Use and support of existing local personnel (planners, floodplain managers, city engineers, GIS specialists, emergency managers). - Capital improvement project funding. - Authority to levy taxes, special bonds. - Fees for services. - Other sources yet to be identified.
+- Use and support of existing local personnel (planners, floodplain managers, city engineers, GIS specialists, emergency managers).

+- Capital improvement project funding.

+- Authority to levy taxes, special bonds.

+- Fees for services.

 The current economic condition and funding level of the participating local entities drastically limits the use of local resources.
 State or federal funding will be needed to accomplish many of the action items and mitigation measures referenced in this plan.